leanghok120/moody/README.md

 ## Overview

-Moody is a very minimal and simple tiling window manager written in C. Moody's goal is to be minimal like yet usable.
+Moody is a very minimal and simple tiling window manager written in C. Moody's goal is to be minimal yet usable.

 ### Features